calaldees/blog/reviews/kryptonian-epic.md

 "The Kryptonian Epic" Max Landis DC inspired universe.

 Below is a set of a links to a screenwriter, who has had a turbulent 'canceled' career in recent years, but is still releasing exceptionally interesting content.
 He conveys an entire saga, retelling his own reinterpretation of superman.
-He does this by just talking to the camera and then ups the anti by getting some of his friends dressed in cosplay and filming re-enactments in a theatre.
+He does this by just talking to the camera and then ups the anti by getting some of his friends dressed in cosplay, filming re-enactments in a theatre and short amateur animated sequences with an original soundtrack.
-It's a really impressive and immersive way of storytelling that is somewhere between 'writing', 'theater performance' and 'a movie'.
+It's a really impressive and immersive way of storytelling that is somewhere between 'writing', 'theatre performance' and 'a movie' series.

 Earlier Projects
 ----------------